sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 The idea is that the branch instruction is executed in stage 4.
 But furthermore, when a branch instruction is encountered in stage 1, this stage will stop any further instruction fetching for another 3 clock cycles.
+This means that the status register in stage 4 is guaranteed to have the correct value.

 And that is it!
 All the basic functionality is now implemented (but not tested).
 And there are still all the pipeline hazards.